electheo/CTF-writeups/PicoCTF/head-dump/writeup.md

 <h2>General Functionality</h2>

-When first loading into the instance, you are shown what seems to be blogging website:
+When first loading into the instance, you are shown what seems to be a blogging website:
 ![image](https://github.com/user-attachments/assets/4acad71d-4b8b-417e-8612-11cf6e90e1e4)

-Clicking around on the page, most links seem to redirect to the home page.
-Most except for the swagger /api-docs/ page:
+After clicking around on the page, I discovered that most links seem to redirect to the home page except for the swagger /api-docs/ link which directs to an api-documentation page:
 ![image](https://github.com/user-attachments/assets/90c4819e-0b46-4975-bff7-d79dc55d69ec)

-I think that I would be interested in seeing an output from the `/services`, as well as the `/heapdump` apis.
+Initially, I think that I would be interested in seeing an output from the `/services`, as well as the `/heapdump` apis.
 Trying these out with the pre-made test/execute system yields the following results:
 ![image](https://github.com/user-attachments/assets/52d2e3db-d829-40d7-8994-bce07239d10b)

 ![image](https://github.com/user-attachments/assets/5c5f90c9-f7ac-42d7-858c-3613265dde03)

 <h2>Experimentation and learning</h2>

-Within the output of the headdump API, there is the option to download the returned value.
-When viewing the file, we see that it is extremely long and cotains sections which are lists of numbers as well as sections that have a number associated with some sort of function.
+Within the output of the headdump API on the website we have the option to download the returned output which is a large ascii document.
+When viewing the file, we see that it is extremely long and contains sections which are lists of numbers as well as sections that have a number associated with some sort of function.

+After completing the challenge I prompted ChatGPT to help identify this file and it was referred to as:
+__"JavaScript/Node.js V8 internals—specifically, heap snapshot-style output like what you’d get from DevTools, Chrome's V8 engine, or --heap-prof.__"
+More information about creating the heapdumps with this framework can be found here: https://nodejs.org/api/v8.html#v8writeheapsnapshotfilenameoptions and here: https://nodejs.org/en/learn/diagnostics/memory/using-heap-snapshot/

 Excerpt of first section of the file: